houshyar/dictionaryPopupExtension/README.md

 3. Click **Add to Chrome**. -->

 #### Manual Installation:
-1. Download the "src" folder.
+1. Download the "DictionaryPopupExtension.zip" and extracted it.
 2. Give the extension files a permanent home.
 3. In Chrome, navigate to `chrome://extensions/` and enable the developer mode.
 4. Drag and drop the extension folder from your file manager onto the extensions page in Chrome.